 - It can be a bit slow to brew the coffee

 - Numerous consumer complaints about product durability

 Coffee quality and construction quality come together in this coffee maker.
 Breville BDC450 Precision Brewer Coffee Maker is more expensive than other options on this list, but it sure makes a mean cup of joe.
 It is one of the best drip coffee makers available on the market.
-The stainless steel construction, including filter assembly and carafe, keeping coffee away from any plastic taste.
+The stainless steel construction, and its filter assembly and carafe, keep coffee away from plastic taste.

 The SCA certified coffeemaker heats water and keeps it at the right temperature using PID system.
 If you prefer to finetune the coffee to your taste, the machine has options that allow customization of flow rate and contact time.
 Or you could simply go with the preset brewing modes and trust the machine to deliver a good cup.

 Amongst the preset modes is the “Gold Cup”, where the Precision Brewer matches your coffee to SCA standards.
 The packaging includes flat bottom and cone filter baskets.
 It is also compatible for use with popular pour over coffee makers like Hario V60 and Kalita Wave.

 The feature-rich machine has a lot to offer.
 A small digital display makes the selection of the customization options easier.
 It displays the current brewing mode.
 A visual display of the changes being made makes things more convenient.